afpineda/observable-properties-python/README.md

 - Declare observable properties using the `@observable` decorator instead of `@property`.
 - Subscribe/unsubscribe any number of callback functions to observable properties.
-- If the value of an observable property changes, all subscribed observers are executed.
+- If the value of an observable property changes, all subscribed callbacks are executed.

 ## How to use